Skip navigation

 Before initiating the air conditioning installation process, thoroughly assessing your home and its specific cooling requirements is essential.
 Key aspects of this assessment include:

-- Home size and layout: Your home’s square footage and layout play a critical role in determining the required capacity for your air conditioning system, as the square foot measurement is a key determinant in system sizing and cost estimates.
+1. Home size and layout: Your home’s square footage and layout play a critical role in determining the required capacity for your air conditioning system, as the square foot measurement is a key determinant in system sizing and cost estimates.
 Our professionals can evaluate comprehensively to ensure your new installation effectively caters to your home’s cooling needs.
 Selecting the correct unit size is essential for achieving optimal efficiency and avoiding unnecessary energy costs.
+Improper sizing can result in system inefficiencies, which may lead to higher energy costs over time.
 For systems without existing ductwork, we may recommend ductless mini-split systems as a flexible, energy-efficient solution.

 Air conditioning contractors can perform professional assessments and load calculations, such as Manual J, to ensure the right system and unit size are chosen for your home.